home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 #### I'm having a problem, what should I do first?

 _Many_ reported issues result from RF interference caused by the system's USB ports.
 This can manifest in many ways, including devices that won't include at all, devices that won't include securely, sensors with erroneous values (packets corrupted), delayed control of devices, or no ability to control devices.
-These problems can be intermittent, and they may be newly apparent after switching from `ozw`, though they existed before, as Z-Wave interviews devices and reports errors differently.

 **All users are encouraged to use a USB extension cable to prevent such interference.** Please try such a cable before opening an issue or requesting support on Discord.
 It will nearly always be the first troubleshooting step that we ask you to take anyway.